MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/DeleteLPPallet.md

 **Description**:
 This method allows you to Delete a License Plates associated to a Warehouse Receipt.

-The output of this method returns the LP Document No Pallet Generated.
+The output of this method returns the LP Document No Pallet removed and whether or not the removal was successful.

 **Input**: